bitrise-io/devcenter/_articles/en/infrastructure/virtual-machines.md

 Java 11 is also available on every stack type, though the process of switching to Java 11 is slightly different on our Ubuntu-based stacks compared to the macOS-based stacks.

+### Setting Java versions with the Set Java version Step

+You can easily switch between Java 8 and Java 11 with our [**Set Java version** Step](https://www.bitrise.io/integrations/steps/set-java-version).
+The Step allows you to set the global Java version of the virtual machine that runs your build.

+{% include message_box.html type="important" title="Installing a new Java version" content="This Step cannot install any Java version.
+It can only switch between the versions that are pre-installed on our stacks.
+If you want to install a Java version that is not available on our stacks by default, check out the [Using a Java version not installed on our Android stacks](/infrastructure/virtual-machines/#using-a-java-version-not-installed-on-our-android-stacks) section."%}

+1. Add the **Set Java version** Step to your Workflow.
+We recommend setting it as the first Step of the Workflow.
+2. Find the **Java version to be set globally for the build** input.
+3. Set it to the version you need.
+The accepted input values are 8 and 11.

-### Switching to Java 11
+### Setting Java versions with a Script Step

 Our Android & Docker stacks run on virtual machines with Ubuntu, while our Xcode and Visual Studio for Mac stacks run on macOS.
-The process is a little different but on all stacks, switching to a different Java version requires three things:
+The process is a little different for the different stack types but on all stacks, switching to a different Java version requires three things:

 * Setting Java itself and the Java compiler to the selected version.
 * Setting the `JAVA_HOME` Environment Variable with the `export` command.